 Retire in Christiansburg, Virginia?

-Overview: Inviting Christiansburg is an easygoing town in the lush rolling landscape of western Virginia.
+Overview: Christiansburg is an easygoing town in the lush rolling landscape of western Virginia.
 It started out in 1792 as a stop along the Great Wilderness Road and was once home to Davy Crockett and Daniel Boone.

 The town has a code that says that it should be clean, safe and financially sound with engaged citizens.
 These tenets all seem to be well in place because residents take pride in living here.
 The downtown stretches along Main Street and is attractive with one and two story buildings and a church with a white steeple.
 New River Valley Mall has movie theaters, Belk, J.C.
 Penney and the new campus of New River Community College.
 Spradlin Farms Shopping Center has a Barnes and Noble, Target, Pier One and more.
 High school sports are an important part of community life, and green spaces, trails and parks inside and outside of town give residents plenty of places to stay active.
 Restaurants include national chains and locally owned grilles, seafood places, Mexican joints and drive-ins.